Taking Advantage of Latency With Concurrency Patterns

 03:56 In the non-trivial case, you have to share data across your concurrent components.
 When you’re thinking about this situation, it’s useful to think of three steps in processing: input, computing, and output.

 04:09 Concurrency is generally done by splitting up the compute portion, but that may mean that there’s coordination necessary for the input and output stages.
-You may also need coordination amongst the different compute nodes, depending on what kind of algorithm you’re running.

 04:25 Using the input, compute, and output model, you can think of programs in three parts.
 A producer is a component that produces data.
 This might mean reading something off the disk.

-04:37 The worker is the component that does the actual computation.
-And the consumer is the component that consumes the data or aggregates the output.
-Consider for a moment doing some image processing on a very large file.
+04:37 The worker is the component that does the actual computation, and the consumer is the component that consumes the data or aggregates the output.

-04:52 The producer portion of your program would read the large image format, the worker portion of your program would do the actual filtering on the image, and the consumer component would consume the result from the worker and write the new image to the hard drive.
-Depending on the architecture of your program, these concepts might be mixed and matched.
-Using these three ideas, you can introduce different patterns in concurrency.
+04:47 Consider for a moment doing some image processing on a very large file.
+The producer portion of your program would read the large image format.
+The worker portion of your program would do the actual filtering on the image, and the consumer component would consume the result from the worker and write the new image to the hard drive.

-05:19 This simple pattern has a producer pushing data to a worker, which pushes data to a consumer.
-It might not be immediately evident where you can get concurrency here, but because producers and consumers are interacting with the disk, a lot of work can be done in the worker while producers and consumers are working independently.
-Thinking back to the image processing example, the producer might read thousands of bytes off the disk, hand them off to the worker.
+05:25 It might not be immediately evident where you can get concurrency here, but because producers and consumers are interacting with the disk, a lot of work can be done in the worker while producers and consumers are working independently.

-05:47 The worker could then manipulate those thousands of bytes, creating a result, which the consumer would then write to the disk.
-Unless the worker is particularly computationally intensive, in all likelihood it will most of the time be waiting for the producer and consumer.
+05:54 Unless the worker is particularly computationally intensive, in all likelihood, it will most of the time be waiting for the producer and consumer, but as soon as the worker has been fed data, it can start working.

-06:03 But as soon as the worker has been fed data, it can start working.
-The producer does not have to have read the entire image off of the disk.
+06:07 The producer does not have to have read the entire image off of the disk.
 This can produce some concurrency.

 06:15 A variation on this pattern uses multiple workers.
 Your producer reads information off of the disk, hands it off to a worker, which begins computation.
 The producer then reads more information off to the disk and hands it off to a second or third worker.
-The workers work independently, creating a result, and then the consumer is responsible for writing it back to disk.

 06:37 This pattern is common with the processing of very large images.
-For the most part, an image can be broken up into components, and image processing can be done on those components independently.
+For the most part, an image can be broken up into components and image processing can be done on those components independently.

 06:49 This means the workers don’t have to talk to each other very often, giving a high degree of parallelism between the work they’re performing.

-06:57 A variation on this pattern is for the producer to broadcast.
+06:58 A variation on this pattern is for the producer to broadcast.
 In this case, each worker sees all of the data.
 It may not operate on all of the data, but as the data is exposed to it, it can continue to work.

 07:11 These patterns can also be mixed and matched.
 You can have your producers broadcasting to workers, workers talking to other workers, and those workers consolidating information for the consumer.